 Permitted activities.
 A company may engage only in those activities for which it is registered.
 Relevant regulations set forth an exhaustive list of business activities and the Articles of Association should specify its predominant activity and all of the other activities that the company will perform.
 The type and number of activities can subsequently be extended by additional registration.
 There are certain activities (e.g. financial services and insurance services), that may only be performed by an entity incorporated in a certain legal form (e.g. joint-stock company), and certain activities (e.g. trade in poisonous goods, medicines or weapons) that may be subject to licensing requirements.

-The terms and conditions for the award of subsidies for new investments are prescribed by the Law on Foreign Investments and Decree on Fostering Direct Investments:
+The terms and conditions for the award of subsidies for new investments are prescribed by the Law on Foreign Investments and Decree on the Allocation of Funds for Fostering Direct Investments and Improving the Competitiveness of the Economy:

 Relevant authority for capital markets operations in Montenegro is the Capital Market Commission (the “Commission”).
 The operations of the Commission are regulated under the Law on Capital Market (“Official Gazette of Montenegro” no. 01/18, “Capital Market Law”).
 The Commission is an independent authority responsible to the Parliament of Montenegro.
 The Commission provides for the orderly and lawfully functioning of the capital market, enhancing investor protection and ensuring integrity, efficiency and transparency of the market.
 In addition, the Commission maintain supervision over the participants in capital market in Montenegro (e.g. market operators, investment companies, authorized banks, etc.).